 Do Experts Matter?
-A Study of the Effect of Musicologist Testimony in Music Cases (forthcoming) (with A. Moshirnia).
+A Study of the Effect of Musicologist Testimony in Music Cases, University of Illinois Law Review (2022) (with A. Moshirnia).

 Does Fair Use Matter?
-An Empirical Study of Music Cases, 94 Southern California Law Review (forthcoming 2021).
+An Empirical Study of Music Cases, 94 Southern California Law Review (2021).

 Can Copyright Law Protect People from Sexual Harassment, 69 Emory Law Journal 607 (2020).